 International Information for Job Seekers

-Working abroad sounds like an adventure to many people.
-However international job search requires more than just the obvious international CV or resume writing and translation, it requires thorough preparation.
+Overseas career sounds like an adventure to many people.
+However job search requires more than just the obvious CV & resume writing and translation, it requires thorough preparation.
 You will experience problems that probably did not even come to your mind when you decided to find an overseas employment.

 Do not take too lightly the influence they can have on the effect of your adventure!
 For instance, you will experience the unusual immigration rules and practices, strange job application procedures, new candidate selection criteria and different management culture.

 Most visits to the foreign countries are trouble-free but you should be aware of the global risk of international terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
 You should exercise a high degree of caution due to deteriorating security situation.

 Criminal activity, as well as demonstrations and occasional protests remain a concern throughout a number of countries.
 In recent years, many authorities have carried out a number of investigations and operations against drug related crimes and terrorist networks.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 The most valuable skill in international job search is researching